 2. They boost your magnesium

-That same cup of roasted pumpkin seeds also boasts 168 milligrams of magnesium, more than half of the 310 mg adult women should consume daily.
+That same cup of roasted pumpkin seeds also boasts 168 milligrams of magnesium, more than half of the 310-320 milligrams adult women should consume daily, according to the National Institutes of Health (NIH).
 The body needs magnesium for many processes, including regulating muscle and nerve function, blood sugar levels and blood pressure, plus making protein, bone and DNA.
-The National Institutes of Health (NIH) notes that people in the United States consistently have intakes of magnesium that are lower than recommended amounts.
+The NIH notes that people in the United States consistently have intakes of magnesium that are lower than recommended amounts.

 4. They bolster your immunity

-There’s a reason that treatments to prevent and quell the common cold generally contain zinc; it’s an important mineral that plays a significant role in immune function.
-The National Institutes of Health recommends 8 mg of zinc daily for adult women, and a cup of pumpkin seeds will almost meet that with its 6.59 mg.
+There’s a reason that treatments to prevent and quell the common cold sometimes suggest zinc; it’s an important mineral that plays a significant role in immune function.
+The NIH recommends 8 mg of zinc daily for adult women, and a cup of pumpkin seeds will almost meet that with its 6.59 mg.

 5. They help with prostate health